harvard-edtech/edtech-guide/ComprehensiveGuide.md

 }
 ```

 Independently of the location of that global value (the selected profile, `GlobalCredentials`, `GlobalResources`, or `GlobalValues`), if a value depends on some other global value, use type `Map<String,String>` and on the first line of the map, add an entry: `dependsOn: '<nameOfVarItDependsOn>'`.
 Then, each other entry in the map enumerates (`dependentVariableValue -> value`) what this value should take on if the dependency variable takes on a certain value.
+If you want to have a default value in the case where the dependentVariableValue doesn't match any of the items in the map.
 Example:

 ```java
 ...